Who do you think is the most attractive female anchor on CNN?

 No, they won't ask me that.

-You know, has asked me about that.
+You know, buddy has asked me about that.

 No.

-Say that the convention is the only place to stop Donald Trump.
+Insiders say that the convention is the only place to stop Donald Trump.

-This is from the politico.
+This is from the Politico.

 The only way Republicans can stop Donald Trump from capturing the party presidential nomination will be if they go to the party convention in July without a clear winner.

-The Politico Caucus is a panel of operatives, activists, strategists, and elected officials in four key battleground states, March voting battleground states, and this panel of majority, every Republican member of this panel said that after Super Tuesday, the door has closed on the possibility of another candidate winning a majority of delegates.
+And this panel, a majority, every Republican member of this panel said that after Super Tuesday, the door has closed on the possibility of another candidate winning a majority of delegates.

-Now the conventional wisdom is that if Rubio does not win Florida, he is toast.
+Now, the conventional wisdom is that if Rubio does not win Florida, he is toast.

 And by the same token, let's look at it.

-So every delegate that Trump wins In every state in these primaries on the first ballot has to vote for him.
+So every delegate that Trump wins in every state in these primaries on the first ballot has to vote for him.

 But if nobody wins, if nobody gets 1,237 votes on the first ballot, then it's wide open.